carlosspino/SWSSL/README.md

 During training, the script prints informative updates, including the current triplet loss and other relevant information.

+Execution

+For the execution of the code you need to execute run_chest.ps1.
+It is done with the command '.\run_chest.ps1' in the directory where you have this class.

 Notes
 The script utilizes GPU acceleration if a CUDA-compatible GPU is available.
 If not, we will use a CPU Make sure to modify the dataset path, category, and other parameters as needed for your specific dataset and experiment.